SECURE THE JOB YOU WANT & EXCEL

 The Internet has become the driving force behind the greatest explosion of new businesses in history.
 For the best current explanation of how this is happening with Web 2.0, read the book What Would Google Do? by Jeff Jarvis.
 In his book, Jarvis refers to a leading venture capitalist Fred Wilson who remarks on seeing an increasing number of young people with new ideas for “building and launching authentic web services that fill a real need in the market”.
 This wave of young entrepreneurship fueled by the Internet is occurring throughout the world.

 Alternatively, select an industry that has few women in it, providing you have lots of self-confidence and are prepared to battle traditional male resistance.
-If you are passionate about what you are doing, there are usually lots of opportunities for women to stand out, even in male-dominated work environments.
-As examples, Catherine McLeod-Seltzer and Eira Thomas have become highly successful in the mining industry and jointly run Stornoway Diamond Corporation, one of Canada’s largest public diamond exploration companies.
+If you are passionate about what you are doing, there are usually lots of opportunities for women to stand out, even in male-dominated work environments such as the energy and mining industries.

 The most female-friendly companies are likely to be found in consumer goods, cosmetics, finance, retailing, publishing and communications, which all have a large number of female customers.
 Women probably have a better chance of advancement working in the operations, sales and marketing areas of such companies where there usually are far fewer senior positions already held by females than in the staff side.